Eric Haase Player Props: Tigers vs. Orioles

 - Haase has two doubles and two walks while hitting .250.

-- In seven of 12 games this season (58.3%), Haase has reached base via hit, and that includes multiple hits twice.
+- In seven of 13 games this season (53.8%), Haase has reached via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.